Mjmalin/ReportDownloadAutomation/README.md

     'WV' : '013xxxx'
 }
 ```
-The program then loops through all the reports and schools, preparing all the required fields for the cc.download function imported from the calpads program.
+The program then loops through all the reports and schools, preparing all the required fields for the cc.download_report function imported from the calpads program.

 ```bash
 # loops through reports and schools, prepares for download